carols12352/Oreo-theme/README.md

 ## Contributing

 If you'd like to contribute to the Oreo theme, feel free to fork the repository and submit a pull request on [GitHub](https://github.com/carols12352/Oreo-theme).

+## Bugs and reports

+If you experience a bug or you want to leave a feedback, feel free to contact us at ouyangsicheng577@gmail.com, we will respond to you ASAP!

 ## License